AshrafulIslam2/ollyo-recruitment-task/README.md

 ## Used  Tailwind CSS for Style

-## Fully Resposive for all device
+## Fully Responsive for all device

 # react-hot-toast used for toast message

-# Build drag and drop functionallity used for feature image and reordering .
+### Build drag and drop functionallity used for feature image and reordering .

 ## Available Scripts